-Karvan-e-Aman bus, operating between Srinagar and Muzaffarabad, capital of Pakistan-administered-Kashmir (Pak) left here on Monday to cross over to another side of the Line of Control (LoC) in Uri sector in north Kashmir district of Baramulla despite restrictions and shutdown on Joint Resistance Leadership (JRL) call against Pulwama killings.
+Karvan-e-Aman bus, operating between Srinagar and Muzaffarabad, capital of Pakistan-administered-Kashmir (Pak) despite restrictions and shutdown left here on Monday to cross over to another side of the Line of Control (LoC) in Uri sector in north Kashmir district of Baramulla, official sources said.

-The bus left Bemina, Srinagar with eight passengers, including four residents of Kashmir and four PaK returnees for Kaman post the last Indian post on this side of LOC, sources said.
+The bus left Bemina, Srinagar with 17 passengers for Kaman post the last Indian post on this side of LOC, sources said.

 They said the bus has since reached Trade Facilitation Centre (TFC), Salamabad, Uri where more passengers will board it before leaving for Aman Post, the last Indian military post on this side of the LoC in Uri.